1st officer in Nichols arrest accused of brutality as jailer

 MEMPHIS, Tenn.
-(AP) — Years before police officer Demetrius Haley pulled Tyre Nichols from his car on Jan.
+(AP) — Years before Memphis Police officer Demetrius Haley pulled Tyre Nichols from his car on Jan.
 7, setting in motion a deadly confrontation, Haley was accused of taking part in the savage beating of an inmate at the Shelby County jail.

-The 2015 assault was so disturbing that 34 other inmates — the entire cell block — signed a letter to the corrections director.
+The 2015 assault of the inmate was so disturbing that 34 others — the entire cellblock — signed a letter to the corrections director.

 “We are truly asking that this matter gets looked into before someone gets hurt really bad or lose their life because of some unprofessional officers,” the letter stated.